0330 822 0505

 Are there restrictions on interest-only mortgages?

-Depending on your circumstances, it can be possible to obtain an interest-only mortgage on a listed building, although your choice of providers will be more limited and the need for a robust exit strategy / repayment vehicle will be essential to secure the lending you require.
+Depending on your circumstances, you may be able to obtain an interest-only mortgage on a listed building.
+However, your choice of providers will be more limited, and a robust exit strategy/repayment vehicle will be essential to secure the lending you require.

 Our Broker-Matching Service Guaranteed!